tls-md/tls-md/TLS/Concepts/TRANSMIT.md

 CAUSE LATER GENERATIONS TO KNOW OR HAVE something IMPORTANT.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The current general word for handing down something traditional is chuán 傳.
+1. The current general word for handing down something traditional is chuán [[傳]].
-2. Shù 述 (ant. zuò 作 "create") is to pass on something created by someone else.
+2. Shù [[述]] (ant. zuò [[作]] "create") is to pass on something created by someone else.
-3. Chuí 垂 refers to the intentional continuation of a tradition, the causing that tradition not to be disrupted.
+3. Chuí [[垂]] refers to the intentional continuation of a tradition, the causing that tradition not to be disrupted.
-NB: Dì 遞 gained currency in the meaning "pass on to later generations" in post-Han times.
+NB: Dì [[遞]] gained currency in the meaning "pass on to later generations" in post-Han times.
 The nominal concept of a tradition as what is transmitted is not prominent in Chinese.
-The combination 傳統 does come in Hou Han Shu, but it is used verbally there, and the nominal use of the combination to refer to a tradition in the modern sense dates from the twentieth century, if we may believe HYDCD.
+The combination [[傳統]] does come in Hou Han Shu, but it is used verbally there, and the nominal use of the combination to refer to a tradition in the modern sense dates from the twentieth century, if we may believe HYDCD.
 ## Modern Chinese Criteria
 轉交
 轉送